payu-india/CMS-Chatbot/reference/Cross-border Payments/get-settlement-detail-api-cross-border-payments.md

 next:
   description: ''
 ---
-Settlement Details APIs are build on top of settlement data that provides settlement details.
+Get Settlement Detail API are build on top of settlement data that provides settlement details.

 ## Endpoint